Course Objectives and

 college credits; police or investigative experience may be substituted for this

 requirement.
-Applicants having less than 60 semester credits will be required to
+Applicants having less than 60 semester credits will be issued a waiver.

 AWARD OF CERTIFICATE: